A Brief History of the Marque

 Moto Laverda was founded in 1947 by Francesco Laverda in Breganze, province of Vicenza.

-Laverda was an agricultural equipment factory whose first motorcycles had an OHV 75cc engine in a pressed-metal frame.
+Best known as a producer of agricultural equipment, Laverda was also built caravans and aircraft at a factory which they bought from Aero Caproni.
+Their first motorcycles had an OHV 75cc engine in a pressed-metal frame.

 In 1968 they created a new 653cc machine with overhead camshaft, soon increased to 748cc.
 This was followed, in 1973, by a three-cylinder 980cc DOHC sports machine which was very well received.
 The crowning achievement of the period was the development of a V6 enduro racer, designed by Giulio Alfieri (of Maserati fame) at the instigation of Massimo Laverda, son of the founder.